nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Create the appropriate firewall policy to expose the SFTP port 22 to local or remote systems if required
 * Now SFTP server accepts connections using username and password authentication

-## Setup SFTP server in newer windows version
+## Setup SFTP server in newer versions of windows
 * Click windows button and search for "manage optional features"
 * Click on "add a feature" and search for OpenSSH server and install it
 * Now Open SSH server and OpenSSH Authentication agent services should be installed in the `services.msc` window